Romain7278/P1_Optimisation_Operational_Research/README.md

-# P1 Optimisation and Operational Research - LEFEBVRE Romain Group B
+# P1 Optimization and Operational Research - LEFEBVRE Romain Group B

 ## Overview

 This project aims to optimize the profit from wheat and barley cultivation based on specified constraints related to perimeter, area, and non-linear conditions.
-The optimization is performed using the Sequential Least Squares Programming (SLSQP) method, and results are visualized in a 3D plot showing the feasible region and the objective function.
+The optimization is performed using SLSQP method from the scipy library, and results are visualized in a 3D plot showing the feasible region and the objective function with the optimized solution.

 ## Table of Contents